gizatechxyz/giza-cli/docs/examples/full_transpilation.md

 ## How To Train The Model

-Now its time to train the model, for this we are going to define a basic neural network with 2 hidden layers and 1 output layer.
+Now it's time to train the model, for this we are going to define a basic neural network with 2 hidden layers and 1 output layer.

 We will follow the usual way of training a model in Pytorch by creating a `torch.nn.Module` class and defining the `forward` method.
 The `forward` method is the method that will be called when we pass an input to the model.